sharhaynes/Sign-Language-Text-to-Speech-Detector/README.md

 # 🤟 CaribSign

-> **A real-time American Sign Language (ASL) recognition system developed as a Major Research Project (COMP 3495) at the University of the West Indies, Cave Hill Campus.**
+> **A real-time Barbadian Sign Language recognition system developed as a Major Research Project (COMP 3495) at the University of the West Indies, Cave Hill Campus.**

 CaribSign is an AI-powered application that uses machine learning and computer vision to detect, recognise and classify Barbadian Sign Language hand gestures in real-time via a webcam.
 The system aims to bridge communication barriers faced by the deaf community in Barbados and the wider Caribbean, where accessible and culturally relevant assistive technologies remain limited.